-International students must carry a minimum of 12 semester hours.
+International students must carry a minimum of 12 semester hours or be enrolled in the Intensive English Program.
 Because no scholarships or grants are available to international students, it is essential that students from outside the United States have sufficient funds to cover their expenses while in this country.
-The international student tuition is \$218.24 per semester hour (subject to change without notice).
+The international student tuition is \$259.31 per semester hour (subject to change without notice).

 International students are not considered residents of the College district for purposes of admission to Limited Enrollment Programs.
+International students are required to have health insurance coverage and will be charged an individual health insurance fee each semester.
+Students can receive a credit for the fee if they provide proof of equivalent coverage.